Ajam of Bahrain: Issues

-Shias in Bahrain or people of a Shia background in general (including Bahranis, and Shia Ajams) face discrimination, and are often called "Majoos", a term invented by Arabs for Zoroastrians; who are a minority today, often accused of "worshipping fire" as well, which is untrue as Zoroastrians worship "Ahuramazda" and the fire to them is as holy as the Kaabah is to Muslims).
+Shias in Bahrain or people of a Shia background in general (including Bahranis, and Shia Ajams) face discrimination, and are often called "Majoos" (an Arab word invented for the minority Zoroastrians.
+They accuse them of "worshipping fire" as well, because Zoroastrians worship the deity Ahuramazda at the Fire temple.).
 It is worth noting that the majority of Bahrain's Shia population are Bahrani people who are mostly (around 50%) eastern Arabs and (around 30%~) North West Asian (Iranian, Caucasian, and Mespotamian) according to their genes, and the two (Baharna and Ajams) can be often conflated by many.
-Many individuals, particularly those who view all Shias as 'Iranian Majoos,' also accuse them of being subservient to the Islamic Republic of Iran.
-It is important to note that this perception has been prevalent among some Sunni (Khodmooni) Iranians, ultimately leading to unintended consequences for them.
-While it is noted that they were also known as "Ajam" in the past, The Sunni Ajams do not face such discrimination, and many of them identify as "Hawala" or Arab, and/or reject the term "Ajam."
-It is also noted that this group (the "Ajam" who later adopted the title "Huwala") introduced Nationalism during the heyday of Gamal Abdel Naser as means of fighting colonialism.
+Those who view Shias as 'Iranian Majoos" often feel they are subservient to the Islamic Republic of Iran.
+This perception has also been prevalent among some Sunni (Khodmooni) Iranians.
+While they were also known as "Ajam" in the past, the Sunni Ajams do not face such discrimination, and many of them now identify as "Hawala" or Arab, and/or reject the term "Ajam."
+It is also noted that this group introduced Nationalism during the heyday of Gamal Abdel Naser as a means of fighting colonialism.

-Since 1980s till mid 2000s, a lot of "Bidoon" Iranians have been deported back to Iran, many of which were working for BAPCO, the island's oil company, claimed to have been an attempt to open up more jobs for the native Bahraini population.
+From the 1980s through the mid-2000s, many "Bidoon" Iranians were deported back to Iran, many of whom were working for BAPCO, the island's oil company, which claimed to be opening up more jobs for the native Bahraini population.

-Based on a study in 2013, the researcher noted: the linguistic and religious situation of Sunni Persians in Bahrain is thorny and sometimes it is intentionally confused between "Hole\Hawala Arabs" and "Sunni Persians".
-The same study also claims that Sunni Achomis did not face any systematic racism.
+Based on a study in 2013, the linguistic and religious situation of Sunni Persians in Bahrain is complex and can be intentionally confused between "Hole\Hawala Arabs" and "Sunni Persians."
+They also claim that Sunni Achomis did not face any systematic racism.
 Some Sunni Achomis actively reject efforts to attribute Arab origins to their heritage.

-In 2015, Al-Wasat columnist and journalist "Hani Al-Fardan" wrote an article in which he explained (indirectly) that a lot of people are getting in the fashion of changing their family names either for political or financial reasons, he explained "if one knew the original names and the names they changed to, they wouldn't be surprised."
+In 2015, Al-Wasat columnist and journalist "Hani Al-Fardan" wrote an article in which he indirectly explained that many are changing family names for political or financial reasons: "[I]f one knew the original names and the names they changed to, they wouldn't be surprised."